BhaskaraGB/Bulk-RNA-seq_data-preprocessing_Panicum-hallii/README.md

 1. **Read Alignment**:
    - Use `bwa-mem.sh` to perform read alignment.
 This step maps the sequencing reads to the reference genome, producing aligned sequences in SAM format.

+---
+Here's a revised summary for the `03-map-filter` directory to include in your `README.md` file on GitHub, focusing on the process and purpose without providing specific script commands:

+---

+## 03-map-filter

+This directory contains scripts for converting SAM files to BAM format, filtering and sorting BAM files, marking duplicates, and generating mapping statistics as part of an RNA-seq data processing pipeline.
+These scripts are designed to be run in a Conda environment, ensuring reproducibility and ease of use.

+### Scripts

+1. **samtoolsfilter.sh**:
+   - **Purpose**: Converts SAM files to BAM format, filters out reads with a mapping quality less than 30, and sorts the BAM files.
+   - **Functionality**: Uses SAMtools to ensure that only high-quality, properly sorted reads are retained for further analysis.

+2. **markdup.sh**:
+   - **Purpose**: Marks duplicate reads in the filtered and sorted BAM files.
+   - **Functionality**: Utilizes Picard to identify and mark duplicate reads, which can result from PCR amplification during library preparation.
+Marking duplicates is essential for accurate downstream analysis.

+3. **map-stat.sh**:
+   - **Purpose**: Generates mapping statistics for the filtered and duplicate-marked BAM files.
+   - **Functionality**: Employs tools like SAMtools or Picard to produce comprehensive mapping statistics, helping to assess the quality and efficiency of the mapping process.

+### Workflow

+1. **Converting and Filtering Reads**:
+   - The first step is to convert SAM files to BAM format.
+During this process, reads with a mapping quality less than 30 are filtered out, and the resulting BAM files are sorted.
+This ensures that only high-quality, properly sorted reads are retained for further analysis.

+2. **Marking Duplicates**:
+   - The next step is to mark duplicate reads in the filtered and sorted BAM files.
+Duplicate reads, which can result from PCR amplification during library preparation, are identified and marked to minimize their impact on downstream analyses.

+3. **Generating Mapping Statistics**:
+   - The final step involves generating comprehensive mapping statistics for the filtered and duplicate-marked BAM files.
+These statistics help evaluate the quality and efficiency of the mapping process, providing insights into the overall data quality.

+### Example Usage

+1. **Set up Conda Environment**:
+   - Create and activate a Conda environment with the necessary tools (e.g., SAMtools, Picard).

+2. **Run Workflow**:
+   - Follow the workflow steps to convert and filter reads, mark duplicates, and generate mapping statistics, ensuring reliable data for downstream analysis.